 Best Teas for Weight Loss

-Green Tea -- green tea contains more EGCG than any other type, and it also has an abundance of L-theamine.
+Green Tea -- green tea contains more EGCG than any other type and has an abundance of L-theamine.
 Matcha green tea is the powdered version of traditional green tea, which makes it a more potent option.
 Special cultivation techniques are used in its production to ensure optimal antioxidant levels.

 Black and Red Tea -- “Black” or “red” tea (In British traditions this type of tea is called black and in Buddhist tea traditions it is called red) is processed by fully oxidizing the tea leaf.
 When oxidized, the leaf develops a pigment known as flavones that research suggests helps with weight loss.
 Fully oxidized tea also has tannins which are noted for a long list of benefits...they are good for your heart and digestion, lower cholesterol and act as an anti-carcinogen.

-White Tea -- Because it's minimally processed, white tea has a lighter and more delicate flavor profile than any of the teas listed above.
-Studies show that white tea contains comparable amount of catechins as green tea, and evidence suggests that it may kill certain types of cancer cells.
+White Tea -- Because it's minimally processed, white tea has a lighter and more delicate flavor profile than any of the tea listed above.
+Studies show that white tea contains a comparable amount of catechins as green tea, and evidence suggests that it may kill certain types of cancer cells.